 This work was first published in 1987 and it is reissued here with a new introduction by the author, offering an overview of the trends in Homeric narratological scholarship over the last decade.

-She is currently working on a narratological commentary on Herodotus Histories (to be published by CUP) and on an edited volume (together with dr. Mathieu de Bakker) on Speech in ancient Greek literature.
+She is currently working on a narratological commentary on Herodotus Histories (to be published by CUP).